-A team of assessors from the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) visited Police Headquarters November 15 - 18, 2015 to examine all aspects of the Berlin Police Department's policies, procedures, management, operations and support services.
-The Berlin Police Department had to comply with 343 of the applicable mandatory standards and at least 80% of the non-mandatory standards in order to gain accredited status.
-The department was found to be in compliance with 100% of all 338 mandatory standards and 79 of the 87 non-mandatory standards or 91%.
-The Berlin Police Department has been an internationally accredited agency since 1996 and received its sixth re-accreditation award on May, 2016.
+A team of assessors from the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) visited Police Headquarters October 21-24, 2019 to examine all aspects of the Berlin Police Department's policies, procedures, management, operations and support services.
+The Berlin Police Department had to comply with 328 of the applicable mandatory standards and at least 80% of the non-mandatory standards in order to gain accredited status.
+The department was found to be in compliance with 100% of all 328 mandatory standards and 79 of the 87 non-mandatory standards or 91%.
+The Berlin Police Department has been an internationally accredited agency since 1996 and will receive its seventh reaccreditation award in March of 2020.

 A separate and distinct Connecticut State Accreditation Program is administered by the Police Officer Standards and Training Council.
 This program can stand alone for agencies that are not CALEA accredited or in conjunction with CALEA accreditation.
 CALEA accredited agencies are required to show proof of compliance with additional standards that are unique to the State of Connecticut as well as the results of their last CALEA on-site inspection.
 In November 2004, the department submitted these standards and was approved for State Accreditation.
 State Accreditation was officially awarded in January 2005 with the department being the second agency in Connecticut to be recognized.
-The department has since been re-accredited in May of 2016.
+The department anticipates being re-accredited in May of 2020.